Himalee/tic-tac-toe-ruby/README.md

 - Enhances user experience through better messaging, including when user enters invalid input

 ### New features:
 - Users can choose a game mode
+- Users can choose which player goes first